ory/docs/docs/oathkeeper/sdk/api.md

 }
 ```

-_SwaggerRulesResponse A list of rules_
+_SwaggerRulesResponse SwaggerRulesResponse A list of rules_

 #### Properties